Career Options for Playing a Musical Instrument

 If you are digitally savvy, you can start a blog or video channel.
 There are plenty of opportunities by taking advantage of the digital network.
-As long as you are able to produce good content, be it for education or entertainment, there are good platforms available for you to monetize these contents.
-People have been publishing videos on Youtube to generate advertising revenue, teaching courses on Udemy, and offering services on Fiverr.
+As long as you can produce good content, be it for education or entertainment, there are many platforms available for you to monetize these contents.
+People have been publishing videos on Youtube to generate advertising revenue, writing articles on JustViolin.org, teaching courses on Udemy, and offering services on Fiverr.

 There are also related career paths where your knowledge in musical instruments may come in handy, such as concert tour manager, booking agent, recording engineer, music therapist, music critic, instrument making/repair, and others.

 Music is essentially an art form that requires creativity, and you should use the same creativity to create job opportunities for yourself.
 Musicians need to embrace the entrepreneurial spirit, and collectively we can work to make the music industry more vibrant.

 Creative thinking inspires ideas.
 Ideas inspire change.— Barbara Januszkiewicz

 Questions & Answers